Agatha Christie and Playing Cards revisited

 “Constable Jones went across to the sofa…stooping, he saw a playing card lying there, and brought it to the bridge table, throwing it down in front of his superior.
 ‘What have you got there?
 The inspector asked.
 ‘Oh, just a card, sir.
 Found it over there under the sofa.’
 The inspector picked up the card.
 ‘The Ace of Spades’, he noted, ‘a very interesting card.
 Here.
 Wait a moment.’
 He turned the card over.
 Red.
 It was the same pack.
 He picked up the red pack of cards from the table and spread them out.
 The constable helped him sort through the cards.
 ‘Well, well.
 No Ace of Spades’, the inspector exclaimed.
 He rose from his chair.
 ‘Now, that’s very remarkable, don’t you think Jones?’ he asked, putting the card in his pocket and going across to the sofa.
 ‘They managed to play bridge without missing the Ace of Spades.’ “

 Agatha Christie uses cards and card-play both as a primary focus of a story, and incidentally as a way of creating motives for characters or introducing red herrings to deflect the reader from spotting the solution to her puzzles.
-In doing so, she gives us an interesting insight into the way which cards in general, and bridge in particular, featured in social life between the two world wars and immediately thereafter.
+In doing so, she gives us an interesting insight into the way which cards in general, and bridge in particular, featured in social life between and during the two world wars.
+She assumed that most if not all of her readers would have a good working knowledge of card games, play and scoring, and that many would be familiar with the interactions which take place between partners and opponents over the bridge table

 Footnotes